JaydevVadachhak/StoryBookPOC/STORYBOOK_DOCUMENTATION.md

 Storybook is an open-source tool for building UI components and pages in isolation.
 It serves as a development environment and playground for UI components.
 With Storybook, you can visualize different states of your UI components and develop them interactively without worrying about application business logic, dependencies, or requirements.

-In this project (`StoryBookPOC`), Storybook is being used to document and showcase a design system called "PSI Liquid Design 3".
+In this project (`StoryBookPOC`), Storybook is being used to document and showcase a design system called "Liquid Design".

 ## 2. Prerequisites for Using Storybook with Angular